javiroberts/javiroberts.github.io/content/posts/lessons-learned-from-scaling-a-startup.md

 ## Takeaways

-We’re about to go deep into the key takeaways of my experience and why I think that they may come in handy for you, if you’re in the process of building a company from scratch.
-If possible, some examples will be given in each of the bullet points that we’ll be going through.

 ### Async communications as the base

 Every company should try to stick to this principle.
-But wait, what does async communications mean?

 Async communications, mean that a lag in the response between individual contributors in the company might exist.
 To make it clearer, take email for an example.
 This is one of the most basic forms of async communication out there, you write an email to your team and you can expect a delay in the response of each contributor.
 Other common forms are chat apps like Slack or Microsoft Teams, or not so common forms in apps like Trello, Jira or Google Docs, where communications also happen in an asynchronous manner.

 This is an amazing concept that enables some cool things to happen company wise.

-* Auto documented communication and information base
-* Metadata sharing
-* Loosely coupled teams
+Mostly, that the teams start communicating more, and time management is easier as you eliminate the need for many face to face meetings.
+Nonetheless when things get spicy a meeting is still a good idea.

 ### Tooling: As little as possible